Finland in the Eurovision Song Contest 2000: Before Eurovision

-Euroviisut 2000
+2000

-Euroviisut 2000 was the national final that selected Finland's entry for the Eurovision Song Contest 2000.
-The competition consisted of two stages that commenced with the semi-final in January 2000 and concluded with a final on 12 February 2000.
-The final was broadcast on Yle TV1.
+Euroviisut 2000 was the national final organised by Yle to select its entry for the Eurovision Song Contest 2000.
+Twelve entries were selected for the competition by a panel of experts appointed by Yle from 211 submissions received during a submission period and from composers directly invited by the broadcaster.
+The competition consisted of two stages that commenced with a radio semi-final in January 2000 where twelve songs competed and the top six entries, determined exclusively by a public vote, qualified to the final which was broadcast on Yle TV1 on 12 February 2000 during which the results were determined by public voting and jury voting.

-Format

-The format of the competition consisted of two stages: a semi-final and a final.
-Twelve songs competed in the semi-final and the top six entries from the semi-final qualified to the final.
-The results for the semi-finals were determined exclusively by a public vote, while the results in the final were determined by public voting and jury voting.
 Public voting included the options of telephone and postcard voting.
 Prior to the final, the public was able to vote a week in advance.

-Competing entries

-A panel of experts appointed by Yle selected twelve entries for the competition from the 211 submissions received during a submission period and from composers directly invited by Yle.
-Six of the competing entries came from the open submission, while the remaining six entries came from the invited composers.
-The competing entries were announced on 28 December 1999.
+The winner of the competition also received a monetary prize of 10,000 Finnish markka.

 Shows

 Semi-final

 The twelve competing entries in the semi-final were presented on Yle Radio Suomi between 2 and 9 January 2000.
-The top six from the twelve entries qualified to the final based on the results from the public vote held until 11 January 2000 and announced on 15 January 2000 during the Yle TV1 programme Hotelli Sointu.
+The top six from the twelve entries qualified to the final based on the results from the public vote held between 2 and 11 January 2000 and announced on 15 January 2000 during the Yle TV1 programme Hotelli Sointu.
 8,062 votes were cast in the semi-final.

 Final

 The final took place on 12 February 2000 at the Lord Hotel in Helsinki, hosted by Finnish presenters Jani Juntunen and Silvia Modig.
-The six entries that qualified from the preceding semi-final competed and "A Little Bit" performed by Nina Åström was selected as the winner by a 50/50 combination of public votes and a ten-member jury.
+The six entries that qualified from the preceding semi-final competed and "A Little Bit" performed by Nina Åström was selected as the winner by a 50/50 combination of public votes and a ten-member jury consisting of Jukka Virtanen, Aija Puurtinen, Erkki Pohjanheimo, Marco Bjurström, Katja Ståhl, Matti Puurtinen, Kati Bergman, Pekka Hiltunen, Marika Krook and Sami Aaltonen.
 The viewers and the juries each had a total of 210 points to award.
 Each juror distributed their points as follows: 1, 2, 3, 4, 5 and 6 points, while the viewer vote distributed their points as follows: 10, 20, 30, 40, 50 and 60 points.
 40,275 votes were cast in the final.

-In addition to the performances of the competing entries, the interval act featured 1989 Finnish Eurovision entrant Anneli Saaristo.
+In addition to the performances of the competing entries, the interval act featured Anneli Saaristo performing her "La dolce vita".